commtech/fscc-linux/README.md

 ioctl(port_fd, FSCC_SET_MEMORY_CAP, &memory_cap);
 ```

-NOTE: You can set only 1 of the 2 values by running the `FSCC_MEMORY_CAP_INIT`
+_You can set only 1 of the 2 values by running the `FSCC_MEMORY_CAP_INIT`
       macro on the `fscc_memory_cap` struct then setting only 1 of the values
       in the structure.
 The `FSCC_MEMORY_CAP_INIT` structure initializes both
-      values to -1 which will be ignored in the driver.
+      values to -1 which will be ignored in the driver._

-NOTE: A complete example of how to do this can be found in the file
+_A complete example of how to do this can be found in the file
-      fscc-linux/examples/c/memory-cap.c.
+      fscc-linux/examples/c/memory-cap.c._

 Modify the `#define DEFAULT_{INPUT, OUTPUT}_MEMORY_CAP 100000` lines within
 the config.h file to be whatever you would like the card to boot up as.
 You
 will need to recompile the driver after doing this.

-NOTE: This will set all ports to this at driver boot up.
+_This will set all ports to this at driver boot up.
 It is a driver wide
-      setting.
+      setting._

-### Purging Data
+##### Purging Data
 Between the hardware FIFO and the driver's software buffers there are multiple
 places data could be at excluding your application code.
 If you ever need to
 clear this data out and start out fresh there are a couple ways of doing this.